kryptokrona/kryptokrona/README.md

 Check also out the article made by Marcus Cvjeticanin here: https://medium.com/coinsbench/setup-a-testnet-with-kryptokrona-blockchain-41b5f9ffd86

-## Deploy node

-To deploy your own node, please follow the instructions on our Wiki: [https://docs.kryptokrona.org/guides/kryptokrona/deploy-your-own-full-node](https://docs.kryptokrona.org/guides/kryptokrona/deploy-your-own-full-node)

 ## Checklist before release

-1. Edit the file in `config/version.h.in` and bump up the version.
+1. Edit versions in `Cargo.toml` files.
 2. Create PR and wait for review + merge.
 3. Create a tag on master `git tag v*.*.*`
 4. Push the changes `git push origin <tag_name>` to trigger a new build and to publish to various package managers.